cybergarage/round-cc/doc/round_overview.md

 #### Clarity

-The technical specifications of the core module are clearly defined and released free for users.
+The technical specifications of the core functions are clearly defined and released free for users.
 Basically, the specifications are defined to extend some de facto standard specifications.

-The initial version is implemented with C++, whereas the core module can be done with other programming languages such as Java and Go based on the public specifications.
+The initial version of core functions are implemented with C++, whereas the core module can be done with other programming languages such as Java and Go based on the public specifications.

-### Scope
+### Target Scopes

-Round's core functions are very small like [Microkernel](http://en.wikipedia.org/wiki/Microkernel), and the all other extra functions for developing distributed systems or applications are implemented as core modules.
-Developers can build distributed applications using the core functions and modules as the following.
+Round's core functions are very small like [Microkernel](http://en.wikipedia.org/wiki/Microkernel), and the all other basic functions which are need for distributed frameworks or applications are supplied as core modules.
+Developers can build distributed frameworks or applications using the core functions and modules as the following.

 ![round_design_scope](img/round_design_scope.png)

-Round supplies some useful core modules such as consensus protocols and failure detections as default.
-In addition, developers can build original distributed frameworks or consensus services to add developer's original core modules using any programming languages such as JavaScript and Lua.
+Round supplies some useful core modules such as consensus protocols and failure detections for distributed systems as default.
+In addition, developers can add new original modules for distributed system such as consensus protocol using any programming languages such as JavaScript and Lua.

 ## Architecture Overview